omundy/dig245-usability-test/README.md

 # Usability Test

+<img src="assets/img/usability-diagram.png" width="100%">

+## Introduction

 Create and conduct a usability test, then compile data, and design and code a page to present your results!

-<img src="assets/img/usability-diagram.png" width="100%">

-## Instructions

 <details>
 <summary>Learning Objectives</summary>